funkybob/django-nap/docs/datamapper/index.rst

             model = models.Person
             fields = '__all__'

-You can still use the `property` built-in to get/set properties and fields on a ModelDataMapper.
+You can still use `field` to get/set properties and fields on a ModelDataMapper.
 This is useful when the model contains some properties that the ModelDataMapper cannot understand, or when you want to customise how certain fields are represented.